superfly/sprites-go/packages/leaser/README.md

 - **Refresh interval**: 5 minutes

 This provides a 10-minute buffer for temporary network issues while allowing relatively quick failover when instances crash.

+## Refresh Count Tracking

+The leaser tracks how many times a lease has been refreshed since it was first acquired.
+This information is:
+- Stored in the lease record in S3
+- Incremented on each successful refresh
+- Reset to 0 when a new lease is acquired
+- Preserved when taking over another machine's lease

+This can be useful for:
+- Monitoring lease stability
+- Detecting lease flapping
+- Debugging distributed system behavior

 ## Fly.io Environment